dpak11/blockchain/README.md

 ### Phase-1 :

-1) API to list all blockchains,
+- API to list all blockchains,

-2) API to add individual blocks into block chain
+- API to add individual blocks into block chain

-3) API to POST the raw JSON data containing all blocks.
+- API to POST the raw JSON data containing all blocks.
 Also validate the same

-### Phase-2 :
+### Phase-2 : (Tentative)

+- Create Queue for new transactions(block data) ready for mining (Proof of Work).

+- Manage individual blockchain users using hash verification (User password + Server Master Key)

+### Phase-3 :

 Decentralisation using Socket.IO